aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

 dataset it exposes (all construct libraries) may be relatively fast moving, there is no necessity for newly published packages (or versions thereof) to be indexed and presented on the application particularly quickly.
 A consistency window between a couple of hours and a day is probably acceptable.
+The Construct Hub however strives to maintain a 10 minutes SLA between the moment a new package is published in a monitored registry and the moment it's information is ready to browse on the website.

 A simple data pipeline will ingest package publication events created by a source-specific adapter (e.g: by polling on the CouchDB instance replica for the